daryllxd/lifelong-learning/programming/devops/reliably-deploying-rails-applications.md

 - Use Knife to tell Chef Server to "converge" our node.
 - Chef Server will then connect to the Chef Client on the target node, copy across the relevant cookbooks and have Chef Client execute them.

-- WTF DOES ohai DO?
-- Fixing chef problems: update the thing.
-- `berks update postgresql`

 ``` bash

 $ knife node run_list add NODE_NAME 'role[server],role[nginx-server],role[postgres-server],role[rails-app],role[redis-erver]`